Cluster Configuration Costs¶

 Continuous Cloud Backups¶

 Cluster owners may enable Continuous Cloud Backup restores from Cloud Backups.
-PIT backups are billed based on the disk space occupied by the cluster's oplog combined with the cloud backup backup size.
+PIT backups are billed based on the disk space occupied by an internal oplog, combined with the cloud backup snapshot size.

 PIT backups may be configured to cover a window of time specified by the user.
 Longer backup windows result in larger oplogs and higher backup costs.